KyleAMathews/proving-contraries/pages/reasoning-from-1st-principles.md

 >considerations of the darkest abyss, and expand upon the broad
 >considerations of eternal  expanse; he must commune with God*.
 How much
 >more dignified and noble are the thoughts of God,  than the vain
->imaginations of the human heart, none but fools will trifle with the
+>imaginations of the human heart.
->souls of  men.

 If we don't grapple with fundamental ideas then we're left, like the enchained slaves of Plato's cave, seeing only shadows of truths.